-Despite the growing awareness of how the 4th Industrial Revolution (4IR) will transform the sector, we’ve become acutely aware of the limited engagement and discourse around this topic in both South Africa and on the continent.
+Despite the growing awareness of how the 4th Industrial Revolution (4IR) will transform the sector, we’ve become acutely aware of the limited engagement and discourse around this topic in both South Africa and on the continent (Where creativity and 4IR meet).
 And yet, the faster technological integration occurs, the more pressing our need becomes for knowledge production on the subject.

 We have seen through the global outbreak of Covid-19 how rapidly humanity was forced to further integrate technology on a macro and micro scale.
 In some instances, artists and creatives utilised digital platforms, with limited success, to survive.
 The migration of in-class to online teaching and the exchange of working in the office to the confines of home has wielded profound consequences for all.